 "And the King will say, 'I tell you the truth, when you did it to one of the least of these my brothers and sisters, you were doing it to me!'"

 — Matthew 25:33-40 NLT

-O Father of all people and lover of all of your children, give me a heart of concern and compassion for those who are left out and forgotten, especially those abandoned by the world who are your disciples.
-Please give me courage to identify with those who the world not only shuns and shames, but those the world persecutes and ridicules.
+O Father of all people and lover of all of your children, give me a heart of concern and compassion for those who are left out and forgotten, especially those who are your disciples and are abandoned by the world.
+Please give me courage to identify with not only those who the world shuns and shames, but also those the world persecutes and ridicules.
 Father, give me a heart like Jesus for the people who most depend upon him.
 In the name of Jesus, my Savior, I pray.
 Amen.